 AFFIRMATION (Loving myself enables me to have more fun in the sun)

 Here’s an affirmation you can use in the morning and at night (before bed).

 It focuses on fun in the sun and enjoying your body, rather than what you think others think about your physique.

-A different way to use this is to record yourself reading it in a calm, relaxed and confident tone, and play it back to yourself like an audio later on.
+A different way to use this is to record yourself reading it in a calm, relaxed and confident tone, and play it back to yourself on.